-As part of the project, Hi-Quality is proposing to build 50-60 specially engineered and constructed containment bays made of high-strength hardstand with a leach-proof lining.
-These bays are designed in-line with the Victorian Government’s Best Practice Environmental Guidelines (BPEM) and have been developed with oversight from EPA Victoria.
+As part of the project, Hi-Quality will build specially engineered and constructed containment bays made of high-strength hardstand with a leach-proof lining.
+These bays are designed in line with the Victorian Government’s Best Practice Environmental Guidelines (BPEM) and have been developed with oversight from EPA Victoria.
 The soil from the West Gate Tunnel Project will be transported in specially covered and sealed trucks to the bays where it will be held for assessment and testing.

 The entire process will be engineered to control dust at every stage.
-Hi-Quality Group has undertaken detailed environmental impact reviews, which showed storage and reuse of the soil will not cause any unacceptable impact or leave any detrimental environmental legacy, either on site or to the local community.
+Hi-Quality Group has undertaken detailed environmental impact reviews, which showed storage will not cause any unacceptable impact or leave any detrimental environmental legacy, either on site or to the local community.